h15200/notes/system-design.md

 Indexing will create another data structure which holds the field value and a pointer to the record, allowing binary searches to be performed.

 Doewside is that these index structures will require more disk space, so you are sacrificing space for time.

+Also this will yield significantly faster read time, but slightly slower write time

 #### Sharding - Data partitioning over multiple databases